crimanlor/tribook/readme.md

 ## Usage

 1. Open your browser and go to `http://localhost:3000`.
-2. Use the menu to navigate between apartment listings and the form to add new apartments.
+2. Use the menu to navigate between apartment listings and view the aparment details.
 3. Administrators can manage apartments while clients can reserve them.

 ## Dependencies